-Written in Hopkins’s stunning poetic verse style, Collateral centers on Ashley, an MFA student at San Diego State University.
-She grew up reading books and never dreamed she would become a military wife.
-One night she meets a handsome soldier named Cole.
-He doesn’t match the stereotype of the aggressive military man.
-He’s passionate and romantic.
-He even writes poetry.
-Their relationship evolves into a sexually charged love affair that goes on for five years and survives four deployments.
-Cole wants Ashley to marry him, but when she meets another man, a professor with similar pursuits and values, she begins to see what life might be like outside the shadow of war.
+The last thing Ashley ever expected was to end up a military wife.
+But Cole doesn’t match her stereotype of the aggressive Marine.
+He’s passionate and romantic, and their relationship evolves into a deeply felt, sexually charged love affair that survives four deployments.
+Cole desperately wants Ashley to marry him, but when she meets another man, a college professor, she begins to see what life might be like outside the shadow of war.

 Ashley Patterson, a graduate student and poet, never expected to become a military wife.
 But she and her best friend, Darian, fall for soldiers, both on separate paths to war.
 Darian and Spencer marry right away, for better or for worse, but Ashley and Cole choose to take it slower.
 Five years and four deployments later, Ashley is still passionately connected to Cole—her poetic, sensitive Marine.
 But as she looks back on the history of their relationship, she realizes that he has changed—the fear and tedium of war are starting to take a toll.
 Ashley’s doubts grow as Cole rises in the ranks, and she finds herself drawn to her poetry professor, Jonah, a laid-back surfer who encourages her to follow her dreams and never settle for anyone else’s ambitions.
 As Cole’s suppressed fury comes to the surface, Ashley must find the courage to fight her own battles.

 1. Discuss what it was like to read Collateral, a novel in verse.
 How long did it take you adapt to this narrative form?
 When did Collateral feel especially poetic, and when did it take on the fast-paced style of prose?